-When participants complete the program, they obtain a certificate they can add to their resume and use as a talking point in job interviews.
-Participants will leave the program with demonstrable skills that employers in public health organizations are looking for.
+When participants complete the simulation, they obtain a certificate they can add to their resume and use as a talking point in job interviews.
+Participants will leave it with demonstrable skills that employers in public health organizations are looking for.

 “The breadth of work available in public health is fascinating.
 The tasks within ASHM’s virtual experience program are diverse and interesting,” says Jessica.

 “Our program includes everything from how to write a project design document, how to map out key stakeholders, and how to write a research abstract.”

 The scalable, virtual experience is geared toward people studying or interested in careers in public health, policy, and medical fields.
 It helps participants develop key skills and experience they will need for a career in public health.